Emmacharleswilson/Pub-Quiz/README.md

 - A `H1` animated heading
 - Question counter
 - A score count
-- Quiz qustions
+- Quiz questions
 - 4 answer options

 4. End of quiz page:
 - A `H1` animated heading
-- Form to submit name and high score
+- Form to submit a name and high score
 - Control buttons

 5. High Scores page: